From our legacy website

 VOTE ON ELECTION DAY

-The next election in Wisconsin is the Fall election on November 5, 2024.
+The next election in Wisconsin is the Spring Primary on February 18, 2025.
 Polls open at 7 a.m. and close at 8 p.m.

 Voters must be registered to vote (see VOTER REGISTRATION, below).
 You may register to vote at your polling place on Election Day.